fuegovic/LibreChat-Windows-Installer/README.md

 When you are done you should have a working installation of [ChatGPT-Clone](https://github.com/danny-avila/chatgpt-clone).

-Go to your desktop and use the shortcut `ChatGPT Clone` to start and/or update the project
+Go to your desktop and use the shortcut `ChatGPT-Clone` to start and/or update the project

 **On the first screen**